eficode/robotframework-oxygen/readme.md

 ## License

-Oxygen tool  was developed by Eficode Oy as part of [Testomat Project](link) with association with SHOULD WE ADD DETAILS OF PARTNERS.
+Oxygen tool  was developed by Eficode Oy as part of [Testomat Project](link) with association with `SHOULD WE ADD DETAILS OF PARTNERS?`.

 ## Acknowledgments
 TO BE UPDATED